danelahman/aeff-agda/README.md

-# asynchronous-operations
+# Agda formalisation of the AEff calculus

-- `EffectAnnotations.agda` - effect annotations for signals and interrupts
+- `EffectAnnotations.agda` - effect annotations for signals and interrupt handlers

-- `Types.agda` - value and computation types
+- `Types.agda` - value, computation, and process types

-- `Calculus.agda` - well-typed judgements of values and computations
+- `AEff.agda` - well-typed syntax of values, computations, and processes

-- `Renamings.agda` - renamings
+- `Renamings.agda` - renamings of values, computations, and processes

-- `Substitutions.agda` - substitutions
+- `Substitutions.agda` - substitutions of values, computations, and processes

-- `Preservation.agda` - small-step operational semantics for well-typed computations, which also serves as a proof of preservation
+- `Preservation.agda` - small-step operational semantics for well-typed computations (also serves as a preservation proof)

+- `AwaitingComputations.agda` - characterisation of computations that are temporarily blocked awaiting a promise

+- `Progress.agda` - proof of progress for the small-step operational semantics of computations

+- `ProcessPreservation.agda` - small-step operational semantics for well-typed processes (also serves as a preservation proof)

+- `ProcessProgress.agda` - proof of progress for the small-step operational semantics of processes